enso-org/enso/docs/parser/flexer.md

 Where the flexer differs from other programs in this space, however, is the power that it gives users.
-When matching a rule, the flexer allows its users to execute _arbitrary_ Rust code.
+When matching a rule, the flexer allows its users to execute _arbitrary_ Rust code, which may even manipulate the lexer's state and position.
 This means that the languages that can be lexed by the flexer extend from the simplest regular grammars right up to unrestricted grammars (but please don't write a programming language whose syntax falls into this category).
 It also differs in that it chooses the first complete match for a rule, rather than the longest one, which makes lexers much easier to define and maintain.

 For detailed library documentation, please see the [crate documentation](../../lib/rust/flexer/src/lib.rs) itself.
 This includes a